BLE-LTER/ble-handbook/handbook.md

 - Netlify for hosting and deployment
 	- Algolia X Netlify for search
 - A Github repo as both production and development source code at https://github.com/BLE-LTER/LTER-website
-- Bootstrap 4 for pre cooked CSS and Javascript
+- Bootstrap 5 for pre-cooked CSS and Javascript
 - FontAwesome for icons
 - Leaflet for maps
 - Google Fonts for webfonts (Libre Franklin)